1935–36 Port Vale F.C. season: Second Division

 The pre-season began with the sale of top-scorer Tom Nolan to Bradford Park Avenue, whilst manager Tom Holford heralded a youth policy.
-Ten new faces replaced the fourteen retained from the previous season, these included: free-scoring striker George Stabb (Notts County), centre-half Harry Griffiths (Everton), left-winger Arthur Caldwell (Winsford United), left-back Roderick Welsh (Portsmouth), and right-half Michael Curley (Manchester City).
+Ten new faces replaced the 14 retained from the previous season, these included: free-scoring striker George Stabb (Notts County), centre-half Harry Griffiths (Everton), left-winger Arthur Caldwell (Winsford United), left-back Roderick Welsh (Portsmouth), and right-half Michael Curley (Manchester City).

 The season started with what would ultimately turn out to be a relegation decider, Vale lost 4–2 to Barnsley at Oakwell, with the "Tykes" scoring twice in the last ten minutes.
 Still switching the team regularly to find a favourite eleven, the "Valiants" then picked up eight points from their next six games to move into eighth in the table.
-This run included wins over Plymouth Argyle, Charlton Athletic and Newcastle United at The Old Recreation Ground.
+This run included wins over Plymouth Argyle, Charlton Athletic and Newcastle United at the Old Recreation Ground.
 On 28 September, the defence was ripped apart with a 5–2 defeat to Tottenham Hotspur at White Hart Lane.
-A further four defeats and thirteen goals conceded followed, resulting in manager Tom Holford being relieved of his management duties to revert to a scouting role.
+A further four defeats and 13 goals conceded followed, resulting in manager Tom Holford being relieved of his management duties to revert to a scouting role.
 Relief for Vale came on 2 November, with a hard-pushed 3–2 win over Bradford Park Avenue.

-Vale's poor form continued with a run of five defeats and two draws in seven games.
-In November Fred Mitcheson was sold to Plymouth to raise funds for new players.
+Vale's poor form continued with five defeats and two draws in seven games.
+In November, Fred Mitcheson was sold to Plymouth to raise funds for new players.
 George Heywood was promptly signed from Altrincham for £250.
 Heywood made his debut on 23 November, as Vale suffered a 9–2 demolition at the City Ground to Nottingham Forest.
 Forest were only kept from double figures by 'many fine saves' from Potts.
 On 7 December, a 2–0 loss at Belle Vue from Doncaster Rovers sent Vale to the foot of the table.
 As a result of this, the club put in a large bid for Wigan Athletic's Jack Roberts, and consequently signed the highly promising forward.
-Meanwhile, injuries and constant rotation of the first eleven worked against the team.
-A 4–0 defeat from West Ham United at Upton Park on 21 December was followed by the club's first away win in sixteen attempts five days later.
+Meanwhile, injuries and constant rotation of the first XI worked against the team.
+A 4–0 defeat from West Ham United at Upton Park on 21 December was followed by the club's first away win in 16 attempts five days later.
 The win came over a poor Hull City side in ankle deep mud.
-Two days later and Barnsley beat Vale 4–0 at "The Rec", which would again have fatal consequences come May.
+Two days later, Barnsley beat Vale 4–0 at "The Rec", which would again have fatal consequences come May.